MindCORE Writing Room

 Research shows that partnering with another for progress check-ins can utilize social pressure for increased motivation.1

 Fill out this form to request an motivation partner.
 MindCORE will match individuals to connect during the Writing Room or virtually via video chat, phone, or email on a rolling basis.

-We also suggest the following guidelines for effective partnership:
+We also suggest the following guidelines for effective partnerships:

 - Focus on being constructive & celebrating accomplishments–leave judgment out!